Manitoba Provincial Road 394: History

 In 1961, the province of Manitoba had a segment in Lynn Lake of road that was paved with gravel from the junction with the Canadian National Railway.
 The road went through downtown Lynn Lake and followed modern day PR 394's route up to a section to the east of Zed Lake.
 After Zed Lake, the route fell to a trail out to Garth Lake in Saskatchewan, south of modern-day Kinoosao.
 By the next year, the gravel road had been extended to the Saskatchewan provincial line at Co-Op Point to modern-day Kinoosao.
 In 1963, the section from Zed Lake to Co-Op Point was turned into an improved earth road, and by 1966, the route had become designated as PR 394 as far as Vandekerckhove Lake.
 The junction with PR 398 was also designated at the same time.

 Junction list

+Related route

+Provincial Road 398 (PR 398) is a short 1.34 km north-south spur of PR 394 within the boundaries of the town of Lynn Lake, providing road access to Burge Lake Provincial Park.
+It is entirely a two-lane gravel road.